Our ‘Golden Rules’ for a Great Hop On, Hop Off Tour

 In anticipation of your upcoming tour we need to emphasize our ‘Golden Rules’ to help you get the most out of your day.
 Please read these carefully and if you’re organising on behalf of a group, please share or convey to the others.

-Obviously our tours involve alcohol, and unfortunately a very small minority of passengers may have the wrong idea about what is appropriate behaviour on our winery tours!
+Obviously our tours involve alcohol, and sometimes a very small minority of passengers may have the wrong idea about what is appropriate behaviour on our winery tours!
 So here are the facts:

 - This is not a ‘booze cruise’ and our bus is not licensed (aka an opportunity to drink as much as possible).

 - We follow strict duty of care protocols that may result in a person’s tour being stopped and removal of the offending passenger in the event of intoxication or disrespectful behavior.

 - All passengers must read and sign our duty of care agreement prior to embarkation of their tour.
 You can view the agreement here.

 - You need to include food and water in your planning